Exploring Data

 option to pass additional environment variable into the notebook server.
 This can be very useful for different access and security tokens needed by different visualization APIs.Executing this should open your default browser with a Jupyter running in it.

-notebook.
-We start all notebooks by loading kamu
+From here let’s create a new notebook.
+We start our notebook by loading kamu

 extension: